 The City's land use policy is laid out in the City's General Plan and the Municipal Zoning Code.
 The General Plan guides the City's growth over a period of approximately 20 years.
 It includes land use designations for housing, commercial, office and industrial.
 The Municipal Zoning Code establishes design and development standards for all properties within the City.
 These standards include allowable land uses, minimum lot size, setbacks, lot coverage, building height, and parking requirements.
 The Zoning Code has three zoning designations for residential uses.
 Some residential uses are also allowed in certain commercial zoning districts as well.
 The City's Zoning Code establishes minimum lot sizes and dimensions and maximum families per structure, rather than units per acre.
 In addition, the City's General Plan also regulates the number of units allowed by setting the maximum units permitted in a zoning category regardless of lot sizes.
+The City does not regulate density based on persons per acre and any provisions related to population per acre are only a density assumption for planning purposes.
 Program HQY-1.2.1 is included in the Goals, Policies and Programs Chapter of this Housing Element to amend the maximum families per structure requirement in the zoning code.